Josephg02/live-portfolio/README.md

 # portfolio
-This is a personal portfolio that will be used to demonstrate my skills and projects I have worked on.
+This is a personal portfolio that will be used to demonstrate my currents skills and showcase projects I have worked on/created.